 Hidden away at the corner of a throw-away old photo is a haunting image that transcends time and place.
 The child looks on and, in turn, we look on, whilst the supposed subjects look at us.

 Two more from the same strip of negatives from thirty-nine years ago; two more from the area around Union Street and Hunger Hill, Halifax.
 Snow, back in those monochrome days, was a different entity: always dirty, layered with grit.
-These houses are built on a hillside, with their own terraced pavements up a flight of cold stone steps
+These houses are built on a hillside, with their own terraced pavements up a flight of … Continue reading Snow, Grit And Cold Stone Steps

 There is something quite captivating about fireworks: no matter how many times you have witnessed their extrovert performance, their momentary ostentatiousness, you are still drawn to them.
 This particular display was at Almondbury Wesleyans Cricket Club last night.
 A cracking good night.